A hydrocelectomy is a procedure to correct a hydrocele. A hydrocele is a buildup of fluid in the membrane that surrounds the testicle.

-- Persists or develops in child after first year of life
+- Is not getting better as expected or develops in child after first year of life

-- Becomes large enough to threaten testicular blood supply
+- Is large enough to threaten blood supply to the testicles

 - Causes discomfort or affects walking

 Potential problems are rare, but all procedures have some risk.
-The doctor will review potential problems like:
+The doctor will review possible problems like:

 - Excessive bleeding

 - Testicular injury

 Adolescents and adults can take steps to lower the risk of problems from the procedure such as:

 - Do not drink alcohol around the time of your surgery.

 - Follow care plan for chronic disease such as diabetes or obesity.